Mahmoud Ahmed

 Bio

 I graduated from Cairo University with a medical degree.
-After graduation, I spent a year traveling and volunteering with youth organizations to bring some joy and nature to underserved school kids.
-In 2016, I joined a lab in Jinju, South Korea, to do research.
+After graduation, I spent a year traveling and volunteering with youth organizations to bring some joy and nature to underserved school children.
+In 2016, I joined a graduate school in South Korea, where I received my PhD.
 I studied autophagy and its role in development and disease using high-throughput sequencing data.
-I developed several open-source R packages and Shiny apps to work with gene expression and regulation data.
-I have recently joined the cancer genomics team at the Institute of Cancer Research in London to work on the genetics of childhood cancer.
+I also developed several open-source R packages and Shiny apps to work with gene expression and chromatin data.
+I have recently joined the cancer genomics team at the Institute of Cancer Research in London to work on the genetics of familial cancer.
 I spend most days between the Linux terminal, the R console, and the LaTex editor.

 Work Experience